The lattice of varieties of monoids: Finiteness conditions

 \begin{question} Is the analog of Proposition~\ref{max min orthodox} true for arbitrary varieties of completely regular monoids? \end{question}

 We have little information about monoid varieties satisfying ACC or DCC outside the completely regular case.
-M.\,V.~Sapir~\cite{Sapir_M-91} demonstrated that the class of semigroup varieties that satisfy DCC is closed under neither joins nor covers.
-But whether or not the class of semigroup varieties that satisfy ACC is closed under joins or covers remains an open question; see~\cite[Question~10.2]{Shevrin-Vernikov-Volkov-09}.
-This is another question---following the one given after the proof of Proposition~\ref{small is not closed}---where the answer is unknown for semigroup varieties but known for monoid varieties.
+M.\,V.\@ Sapir~\cite{Sapir_M-91} demonstrated that the class of semigroup varieties that satisfy DCC is closed under neither joins nor covers.
+But whether or not the class of semigroup varieties that satisfy ACC is closed under joins or covers remains an open question \cite[Question~10.2]{Shevrin-Vernikov-Volkov-09}.
+This is another question---after the one given at the end of Subsection~\ref{small}---where the answer is unknown for semigroup varieties but known for monoid varieties.

 \begin{proposition} The class of monoid varieties that satisfy ACC and the class of monoid varieties that satisfy DCC are closed under neither joins nor covers. \end{proposition}